trinityimma/Team-045a-Backend/README.md

 Explain the problem that this commit is solving.
 Focus on why you are making this change as opposed to how (the code explains that).
 Are there side effects or other unintuitive consequences of this change?
 Here's the place to explain them.

 *   Further paragraphs come after blank lines.
- - Bullet points are okay, too
+ *  Bullet points are okay, too
- - Typically a hyphen or asterisk is used for the bullet, preceded by a single space, with blank lines in between, but conventions vary here
+ *  Typically a hyphen or asterisk is used for the bullet, preceded by a single space, with blank lines in between, but conventions vary here
 *   If you use an issue tracker, put references to them at the bottom, like this:
 Resolves: #123
 See also: #456, #789
 And if your commit is just a simple thing, then make the message very short, but not just a title

-### Happy hacking!!!!
+### Happy hacking